xdmushui/partner-center-sdk/develop/create-a-cart.md

 cart = partnerOperations.Customers.ById(customerId).Carts.Create(cart);
 ```

-### Java
+## Java

-To create an order for a customer, first instantiate a Cart object.
-Next, create a list of **CartLineItem** objects, and assign the list to the cart's line items.
+To create an order for a customer:

+1. Instantiate a Cart object.
+2. Create a list of **CartLineItem** objects, and assign the list to the cart's line items.
 Each cart line item contains the purchase information for one product.
 You must have at least one cart line item.

-Next, obtain an interface to cart operations by calling the **IAggregatePartner.getCustomers().byId** function with the customer ID to identify the customer, and then retrieving the interface from the **getCart** function.
+3. Obtain an interface to cart operations by calling the **IAggregatePartner.getCustomers().byId** function with the customer ID to identify the customer, and then retrieving the interface from the **getCart** function.

-Finally, call the **create** function to create the cart.
+4. Call the **create** function to create the cart.

+### Java example

 ```java
 // IAggregatePartner partnerOperations;